SteveF42/CSE-4820-Senior-Project/README.md

 CSE 4820 Senior Project, Spring 2023

 # Setup
-make sure to have Node 18.12.1+ installed alongside npm
+make sure to have Node 18.12.1+ installed alongside npm and docker

 to run a development environment go into each respective frontend and backend folder and run
 <li>npm install</li>